tylerpitcher/flask-blog/README.md

 ```
 python3 -m blog
 ```
-open your web browser and go to,
+Open your web browser and go to,
 ```
 http://localhost:8081/
 ```